mit1280/Prime/README.md

 # Prime
-This repot helps to get python code to generate various prime numbers.
-We will soon publish details about all this prime numbers so that it become easy to understand program.
+This repot helps to generate various prime numbers using python programs.
+We will soon publish the details about all prime numbers, so that it becomes easy to understand program.
 In few days one file will be avaible for all primes.